 With the passage of Act 195 on May 14, 1971, the Pennsylvania Labor Relations Board issued an order of certification certifying IAPLCBE to be the exclusive representative of first-level supervisory managers working in Pennsylvania state stores.
 On October 13, 1979, the Union amended its certification by changing its name to the Independent State Store Union.

 ISSU remains the oldest Commonwealth union to continuously represent state workers.
 As an employee union, members of our Executive Board include state store managers who volunteer their time serving the union.
-Our officers are democratically elected and work in state stores themselves.
+Our principal officers are democratically elected and work in the stores themselves.